Cooper Jack Beach, Turks and Caicos

 Sand, sea, and cliffs at Cooper Jack Bay Beach.

-Cooper Jack Bay Beach is found off the central south coast of Providenciales.
-This beach is about 1000 feet (300 meters) long and is surrounded by low coastal cliffs.
-At high tides, much of this beach is submerged.
-This beach is found on the coast of the Cooper Jack Bay region.
+Cooper Jack Bay Beach is found off the central south coast of Providenciales in the Cooper Jack Bay region.
+This beach is about 1,000 feet (300 m) long and is surrounded by low coastal cliffs.
+At high tide, much of the beach is submerged.

 Interesting flotsam and beachcombing can be found hidden between the rocks at the high tide point.
 There’s driftwood, bottles, fishing floats, and more.

 An impressive view over southern Providenciales can be had from the tops of the hills above the beach, where the elevation reaches about 100 feet (30 m).
-The tiny Cooper Jack Rock can also be seen close off the coast.
+The tiny Cooper Jack Rock can also be seen close offshore.

 Caves and Sinkholes